MCMicS/jenkins-control-plugin/README.md

 ![Connection failed](https://github.com/dboissier/jenkins-control-plugin/blob/master/doc/images/Configuration-failure.png?raw=true)

 * You can specify a build start delay (in sec.).
-* You can set an auto refresh Period value (in minutes) for both Job Browser and Rss Feed Reader.
+* You can set an auto refresh Period value (in minutes) for both Job Browser and Rss Reader.
+* **NEW** You can filter the RSS data based on the status of the build
 * When your configuration is set up, click on the **Apply** Button to save it.

 ## Usage
-By default, Jenkins Plugin Panel is available on the right of the IDE.
-Click on the Jenkins Button to display it.
-The panel is divided into 2 parts :
-### Up part - Job view
 * To view the jobs You have to refresh the Jenkins Workspace by right-clicking on the Server icon node
 * You can select some view by selecting of them in the combo box.
 * When you right click on a job some options are available such as Launch a Build, View The Job's Page and View the Last Build Results.